 The Patient Advisory Council (PAC) is a group of individuals who contribute the patient voice to ICSI’s work.
 Established in 2010, the PAC provides advice on patient and family-centered care elements vital to providing care, and is an invaluable resource of patient stories that demonstrate both excellence and opportunities for improvement.
 PAC members:

 - Share their personal experiences in a constructive manner

 - Offer input on specific health care topics and ICSI projects

 - Evaluate work submitted for the PAC Seal of Approval

 - Participate in videos to present patient perspectives and stories

-Health care needs patients willing to share their personal stories and work together with providers and health care organizations to improve the experience, outcomes and cost of care - the “Triple Aim.”
+We are looking for people who want to make a difference, share their health care story, and be a voice for others.
 ICSI provides a collaborative environment where patients, providers and other health care organizations come together to address difficult issues.

 The PAC strives to reflect the cultural diversity of families that live in Minnesota, including a variety of ages, ethnicities, and urban/rural communities.